 Because ketosis is a natural process, transitioning to a low carb/high fat diet is completely sustainable, and allows the body to burn fat faster without any harmful side effects.

 Eating Keto Can be Fun

 People may be more health conscious than ever before, but that doesn’t mean they necessarily want to give up eating foods like steak, cheese, and cream.
-One of the reasons this diet has attracted such a following is because it facilitates a healthy lifestyle without forcing you to cut back on flavour.
+According to Hungry Squirrel, one of the reasons this diet has attracted such a following is because it facilitates a healthy lifestyle without forcing you to cut back on flavor.